Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 ### Fairplay DRM policy

-Fairplay has three types of license; `rental`, `lease` and `persist`.
+Fairplay has three types of license; `rental`, `lease`, and `persist`.

-Fairplay licenses can only be persisted past the user session by an offline enabled iOS applications.
-When using Safari a session will last for the time the browser tab is open.
+Fairplay licenses can only be persisted past the user session by an offline enabled iOS application.
+When using Safari a session will be preserved until the browser tab is closed.

 Fairplay does not allow playback over non-HDCP connections.